Learning is a Process – Leading to Success

 Certainly, having a growth mindset is just as important as ever – that is, standing in the winner’s line.
 It’s been proven to change how all of us make decisions and more importantly, how we recover from failures.

-How we think affects how we, educators, teach and our students learn.
-From personal experience I continue my father’s legacy, to help people recognize their role in achieving success – however it’s defined.
+How we think affects how we teach and our students learn.
+From personal experience I continue my father’s legacy, to help people recognize their role in achieving success – however, it’s defined.

 A Growth Mindset Plan

-In another post (My Learning Philosophy) I provide a full blown explanation of how I use similar steps through a model I created to fit my classroom environments.
-The model is based on my personal experience with growth mindset (before it because popular in education) but the concepts parallel Dweck’s suggestions.
+In another post (My Learning Philosophy) I provide a full-blown explanation of how I use similar steps through a model I created to fit my classroom environments.
+The model is based on my personal experience with a growth mindset (before it because popular in education) but the concepts parallel Dweck’s suggestions.
 As you read on, keep Dweck’s steps in mind:

 - Learn to hear your fixed mindset “voice.”